 Where is the Kazimierz district?

 Kazimierz sits just to the south of the Krakow Old Town.
 Its borders go from busy Dietla Street in the north to the meanders of the Vistula River in the south.
-In the west, it buts up to Krakow Wawel and joins busy Grodzka Street.
+In the west, it buts up to Krakow Wawel (the main Krakow Castle) and joins busy Grodzka Street.
+The river runs the whole way along its south side and provicdes a great way to get around, not to mention plenty of great places to head for a picnic.

 How to get to Kazimierz